Skip to main content

-This MA Interior Design will prepare you for the diversity of design practice and employment opportunities open to you in the interior design industry at the end of the course.
+This course will prepare you for the diversity of design practice and employment opportunities open to you in the interior design industry.

 The course aims to unite practical approaches for space design strategies with context through:

 This course is part of the Design School's Postgraduate Framework, which promotes interdisciplinary practice opportunities, underpins research, supports personal trajectory and industry contact, and includes a supporting lecture series.

 This postgraduate Interior Design programme offers an open platform to develop as an interior space designer and other related areas of practice.
 MA Interior Design aims at the development of a high level of intellectual and practical mastery of the analysis and design of diverse interior spaces, with broader implications for spatial design.
 The approach of the spatial exploration, solutions and design involves research contexts transferred into new design strategies and design interventions.